CancerDetect®

 Highly sensitive detection of actionable variants from liquid biopsy with low tumor content

 We at CeGaT established our CancerDetect® panel using duplex UMI-based technology, which detects sequence variants in actionable, most prevalent hotspots.
-Moreover, due to non-invasive and repeatable sampling, CancerDetect® represents a great approach to monitoring.
-By very sensitive detection of tumor-specific biomarkers, the analysis of ctDNA can be used as a surrogate marker for treatment response during medical follow-up.
+In addition, the sampling is non-invasive and easily repeatable, making CancerDetect® an excellent approach for monitoring analysis.
+By very sensitive detection of tumor-specific biomarkers, the analysis of cfDNA can be used as a surrogate marker for treatment response during medical follow-up.

 Are you insured in Germany?
 Our colleagues at the Zentrum für Humangenetik Tübingen will gladly support you!